 By design, every one of your crypto transactions is recorded, publicly and forever.
 Your name is kept off the blockchain, of course, and, in this state, your identity may remain private to a greater or lesser degree, but it isn’t undiscoverable.
 Not by a long shot.

-Crypto tax myth #4: All you need is crypto tax software.
+Crypto tax myth #4: Software’s all you need to get the job done

-Retrieving and tracking the data can be time-consuming and is prone to errors.
+While blockchain technology provides transparency, retrieving and tracking data for tax reporting purposes can be time-consuming and prone to errors.
 Some people may use multiple wallets or use different exchanges, making it challenging to consolidate and accurately report all transactions.
 The data obtained from exchanges or wallets may also not always be presented in a format suitable for tax calculations, requiring manual intervention and data manipulation.

-Assessing your tax obligation based on an interpretation of the law is another story entirely.
-Different tax rules – governing short- or long-term capital gains, for example – may apply when it comes to doing the actual mathematics.
+Different tax rules – governing short- or long-term capital gains, for example – may apply when it comes to doing the actual math.
 These calculations require a deep understanding of tax laws and reporting requirements, and incorrect interpretations of the rules can result in errors.

 In many cases, tax can be seriously inflated without manual intervention by a professional based on their experienced interpretation of the law.